 Configuration — Metrics

-Buggregator has a new feature that collects metrics on how many events we receive.
+Buggregator collects metrics on how many events it receives.
 This feature lets you use tools like Prometheus and Grafana to check on event trends, find issues, and set up alerts.

-This new feature will keep track of how many events Buggregator gets.
-It will sort these events by their types like sentry, monolog, var-dumper, ray, inspector, http-dump, profiler, and smtp.
+The metrics system keeps track of how many events Buggregator receives, sorted by their types: sentry, monolog, var-dumper, ray, inspector, http-dump, profiler, and smtp.
+Webhook deliveries are also tracked.

 How It Works